gaasedelen/titan/README.md

 Some additional notes about Titan are as follows:

  * **Formatting**
-    * The [FATX](https://github.com/mborgerson/fatx) project is currently the only tested/supported method to format a disk for a Titan-based system
+    * The [FATX](https://github.com/mborgerson/fatx) project and [FATXplorer](https://fatxplorer.eaton-works.com/) are currently the only tested/supported methods to format a disk for a Titan-based system
-    * XBPartitioner/XBlast/XeniumOS/FATXplorer are all considered unsupported and probably require updates
+    * XBPartitioner/XBlast/XeniumOS are all considered unsupported and probably require updates
       * I fully expect these tools to get updated releases in the near-future
  * **Partitions**
     * Titan is essentially hardcoded to use a 'F (Partition 6) Takes All'-esque partitioning scheme